News Story

 A drum made from red hourglass shaped wood with rope criss crossing from the top to bottom.

-Hourglass drum (jeongak jango) of lacquered wood, used in Shamanic rituals, Korea, 1960s.
+Hourglass drum (jeongak janggu) of lacquered wood, used in Shamanic rituals, Korea, 1960s.
 Given by the Ministry of Culture and Tourism, Republic of Korea.
 Museum reference V.2006.227.1

 The 20th century collection was built in part through gifts.
 For example, in 2002 the Korean Ministry of Culture, Sports and Tourism donated pieces dating from the 1960s to the late 1990s to illustrate modern Korean shamanic practice, an important aspect of contemporary life.
 Brass bells and a drum (shown above) used in shamanic rituals are on display in Performance and Lives gallery at the National Museum of Scotland.

 More recent acquisitions of Korean material have focused on work of some of South Korea's leading ceramicists.
 These include a white porcelain jar by Kim Yikyung (b.
 1935), a stoneware jar by Cho Chung-hyun (b.
 1940) entitled Summer Willow Greets Autumn, and a bowl from Suku Park's (b.
 1947) Winter Series.
 These ceramics are on display alongside a glass vessel by Choi Keeryong (b.1976) and a lacquer food box by Sohn Daehyun (b.
 1949) in the Exploring East Asia gallery.
-Find out more about Korean Glass 15 by Choi, a Korean artist based in Edinburgh.
+Korean Glass 15 by Choi, a Korean artist based in Edinburgh, is also on display in this gallery.

 Header image: Lidded document box (soryu ham) of black lacquered wood inlaid with mother-of-pearl, depicting symbols of longevity, Korea, Joseon Dynasty, late 19th century.
 Museum reference A.1907.693.4